Emmotes/ic_spoilers/docs/season_6.md

 # Season 6

 Season 6 is guesstimated to start on 15 November 2023.
-We're unsure as yet whether there will be a preview week - but if there is it will likely start on 08 November 2023.
+We're unsure as yet whether there will be a preview week.

 # Theme